TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Use current soldier in cutscenes instead of snake.

 Disable Mother Base cutscenes - Disables some arrive at motherbase cutscenes that cause infinite loading screens on some saves.
 This bug also occurs on unmodified games.
-If you have a save already stuck in this state (already at the MB loading screen) try my seperate 'MB loading screen fix' mod.
+If you have a save already stuck in this state (already at the MB loading screen) try my separate 'MB loading screen fix' mod.

 Play selected mother base cutscene - Can choose from many of the mother base cutscenes that play on returning.
 Requires the setting 'MB cutscene play mode' to be set to 'Play selected'